franckmartin/green-got/README.md

 ## Code

-Cross-origin resource sharing (CORS) is enabled by the [Cors](https://joi.dev/) Express middleware.
+- Cross-origin resource sharing (CORS) is enabled by the [Cors](https://joi.dev/) Express middleware.
-[Joi](https://joi.dev/) schema description language and data validator
+- Request body is validated with [Joi](https://joi.dev/) data validator.
+- The API uses the 200, 404, 405 and 422 status codes.
+Error messages are sent in the response body.

 ## Test